samjbaker/Group-Web-Project/report/Introduction.md

 # 1.3) Video

-Our video gives more detail of the concept of our webpage.
-Please refer to the link to our video
+Our video gives more detail on our webpage - please click on the image below to check out our video!

 [![Group Project Video Presentation](https://github.com/A-Madeline-Bates/Group-Web-Project/blob/main/Documentation/Video_thumbnail.jpg)](https://youtu.be/Zl2IwmQ15Hg)